Azure/acs-engine/docs/kubernetes/hybrid-environment.md

 ### Network

-Deploying Acs-engine on azure, you have 3 options of network policy.
+Deploying ACS-Engine on Azure, you have 3 options of network policy.
 Azure CNI, Kubenet, or Calico.

 #### Azure CNI

-By default, acs-engine is using the [**azure cni** network policy](../../examples/networkpolicy/README.md#azure-container-networking-default) plugin.
+By default, ACS-Engine is using the [**azure cni** network policy](../../examples/networkpolicy/README.md#azure-container-networking-default) plugin.
 This has some advantages and some consequences that must be considered when defining the network where we deploy the cluster.
-CNI provides an integration with azure subnet ip addressing so that every pod created ny kubernetes is assigned an ip address from the corresponding subnet.
+CNI provides an integration with azure subnet IP addressing so that every pod created by kubernetes is assigned an IP address from the corresponding subnet.
 All IP addresses are pre-allocated at provisionning time.
-By default, [acs-engine will pre-allocate 128 ips per node](https://github.com/Azure/azure-container-networking/blob/master/docs/acs.md#enabling-azure-vnet-plugins-for-an-acs-kubernetes-cluster) on the subnet.
+By default, [acs-engine will pre-allocate 128 IPs per node](https://github.com/Azure/azure-container-networking/blob/master/docs/acs.md#enabling-azure-vnet-plugins-for-an-acs-kubernetes-cluster) on the subnet.
-While this can be configured, new addresses will not be allocated dynamically. you need to plan for maximum scale.
+While this can be configured, new addresses will not be allocated dynamically.
+That means that you need to anticipate and plan for the maximum number of IP addresses you will need for the maximum scale.

 Consequences: